Irys-xyz/js-sdk/README.md

 ## What is Irys?

-[Irys](https://irys.xyz/) is the world's first L1 programmable datachain, designed to .
+[Irys](https://irys.xyz/) is the world's first L1 programmable datachain.
 On Irys, you can upload onchain data, deploy smart contracts, and those smart contracts can access and perform verifiable computations on onchain data.

 This Irys Bundler SDK is for uploading onchain data.